-For tough questions such as "What is your greatest weakness and why?", make sure you're answering as honestly and openly as possible.
+For tough questions such as "What is your greatest weakness and why?" make sure you're answering as honestly and openly as possible.
 Always admit that you have a weakness (everyone does) and be as vulnerable as possible.

 However, don't offer a weakness that might be a key part of your future role.
-Don't say "I'm always late" or "I don't perform well under pressure".
+Don't say, "I'm always late" or "I don't perform well under pressure.”
 Be sure to go through how you are also taking the necessary steps to correct the weakness.

 It is important to look at this situation from all angles and answer reasonably.
 For example, if the mother was about to pass from COVID and the vaccine was readily available to save her life - that is one scenario.
-If the mother just wanted to get vaccinated, without showing any symptoms of COVID, your answer could change.
+If the mother just wanted to get vaccinated without showing any symptoms of COVID, your answer could change.

-When answering these questions, think strategically about how you could link your answers to medicine.
+When answering these questions, think strategically about how you can link your answers to medicine.
 These types of questions are designed to throw you off a little.
-Remain calm and answer intelligently, you also will probably have a chance to show your humor off with these types of questions.
+Remain calm and answer intelligently.
+You will probably have a chance to show your humor off with these types of questions.

-Admissions committees use the MMI as an admission tool to aid the process because it is generally seen as being more reliable than other interview format .
-Evidence shows that the MMI is a less-biased and more feasible way to gain valuable information on candidates.
+Admissions committees use the MMI as an admission tool to aid the process because it is generally seen as more reliable than other interview formats.
+Evidence shows that the MMI is a less biased and more feasible way to gain valuable information on candidates.
 It highlights how they would act in real-life situations and contexts.

 The MMI format is used in the admissions process to your advantage.
 You have many people working together to formulate ideas and opinions on who you are as a candidate.
 This may sound daunting, but it's more beneficial for you than traditional types of interviews.